 There are several benches and viewpoints dotted along Lady Mary’s Walk, giving ample opportunity for you to stop and enjoy the tranquil surroundings.
 If you wish to extend your walk, take the signposted path onto Laggan Hill where mixed woodland opens up to present lovely countryside views, or continue even further to Baird Monument.

 • Opening hours: Always open

 Otherwise known as The Glorious Playground, Gleneagles is a luxury five-star hotel and sporting estate, located in the heart of the stunning Perthshire countryside.
 From the youngest members of the household to the young at heart, Gleneagles 850-acre grounds has ample and endless outdoor pursuits for family fun and adventure.

 For those looking to scale the highest trees and experience an endeavour like no other, the Tree Climbing and Zip Wiring activity is not to be missed.
-With the help of Gleneagles’ expert instructors, adults and children alike will be challenged, learning how to ascend to the canopy of its iconic trees and take in the remarkable views of the surrounding Perthshire hills from a unique perspective.
+With the help of Gleneagles’ expert instructors, adults and children alike will be challenged, learning how to ascend to the canopy of its iconic trees .
 And with no need to climb back down, you can enjoy the thrill of a 110m zipline through the forest to bring you back to the estate – the fun way!